Heating Your Home With 1000 Litres of Heating Oil

 Two bed or not two bed…

 The size of your home is obviously one of the major factors that most people can’t control.
 It also makes the question ‘how long will 1000 litres of heating oil last me?’
 Pretty hard to give a definitive answer.
 A larger house will always use more heating oil to heat it up as opposed to a smaller house.

 Another major contribution to the usage of heating oil is the number of family members in your home.
 More hot water is required for washing; there is a higher chance of someone switching the heating on when they don’t know it has just been on, and incoming and outgoing traffic in the house can mean heat escapes on a much more frequent basis.

-Some people find that having alternative heating methods such as log burning stoves can help reduce the consumption of heating oil.
-The more ways you can heat your home without turning on the boiler the less fuel, you’ll need.
-Having a backup method of heating your home can also be a life saver if you run out of heating oil and can’t get a delivery for whatever reason.
+Some people find that having alternative heating methods to add to their central heating system, such as log burning stoves can help reduce the consumption of heating oil.
+The more ways you can heat your home without turning on the boiler, the less fuel you’ll need.
+Having a backup method of heating your home can also be a lifesaver if you run out of heating oil and can’t get a delivery for whatever reason.

 If you would like to learn more and see how we can help you with your heating oil supplies.
 Give us a call today on 0330 123 1444 to get the latest price of central heating oil, request a quote or to place your order.